RuckPack: Here's What Happened After Shark Tank

 Is RuckPack still in business?

 Despite the fact that RuckPack's Rob Dyer had walked away with not one but two Shark investors — which is more than the other "Shark Tank" energy drink, Cougar Energy – the company's current status is rather ambiguous.
-RuckPack's website and Instagram accounts have been taken down, but there's no indication as to why.
+RuckPack's Instagram account has been taken down, but there's no indication as to why.

-In fact, the last update on the company's Facebook page on April 5, 2024 said that the company was "currently overstocked on our amazing RuckPack shots," and had tons of drinks that went out of date that month.
+In fact, one of the last posts on the company's Facebook page on April 5, 2024 said that the company was "currently overstocked on our amazing RuckPack shots," and had tons of drinks that went out of date that month.
 The soon-to-expire shots were on sale and going for a dollar.
-However, there has been virtually no sign of RuckPack since.
+However, there has been virtually no sign of RuckPack updates since.

 RuckPack had announced in 2013 that it had snagged a $4 million national distribution deal with the pharmacy and wellness chain Walgreens to put the energy drinks in 8,600 Walgreens stores across the country.
 The deal was slated to pit RuckPack as a strong contender in the competitive energy drink category at supermarkets.
 Although there is no official news of what became of that partnership, RuckPack in not listed on Walgreens' website, and its shots are marked as unavailable on Amazon.